-In a March 28 drug safety communication, the FDA said it now has revised the drug label to include restated guidelines regarding QT interval prolongation and torsades de pointes issues, as well as new drug dosage and usage recommendations.
+In a March 28 safety communication(www.fda.gov), the FDA said it now has revised the drug label to include restated guidelines regarding QT interval prolongation and torsades de pointes issues, as well as new drug dosage and usage recommendations.

 Several changes have been made to citalopram's packaging information: